-Function freeBlah must be defined in this way (i.e. taking a pointer to BlahRef rather than a simple BlahRef) since it is the one operation which changes the reference itself by setting it to NULL.
+Function freeBlah() must be defined in this way (i.e. taking a pointer to BlahRef rather than a simple BlahRef) since it is the one ADT operation that changes the BlahRef itself (in addition to the Blah it points to) by setting it to NULL.

 As in java, all ADT operations must check their own preconditions and exit with a useful error message when one of them is violated.
 What should the message say?
 It should state the module in which the error occurred (i.e. Blah), the operation in which it occurred, and exactly which precondition was violated.
 The purpose of this message is to provide diagnostic assistance to whoever is programming a client of the Blah ADT.
-In this class that is of course you the student, but in a the real world that may well be another programmer, so you must make the error message as helpful as possible.
+In this class that person is of course you the student, but in a the real world that may well be another programmer, so you must make the error message as helpful as possible.

-In C however there is one more item to check.
+In C however, there is one more item to check.
 Each ADT operation should check that the reference which is it's main argument is not NULL.
-This check should come before the checks of preconditions since any attempt to dereference a NULL reference will result in a segmentation fault.
+This check should come before the checks of preconditions, since any attempt to dereference a NULL pointer will result in a segmentation fault.